-As a continuation of the S/4HANA Migration Project, Enterprise Applications & Solutions integration (EASI) along with Financial Services will be launching a new version of the ERDD-web application on June 14, 2021.
+Enterprise Applications & Solutions Integration (EASI) along with Financial Services is pleased to announce that a new version of the ERDD-web application launched on June 14, 2021.

 The new ERDD-web application leverages SAP’s new interface design principles, which provides an updated user interface with improved usability and accessibility.
 Based on testing done to date, we expect this to be a low change impact and business processes will remain the same.